Runaway stars masquerading as star formation in galactic outskirts: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for comments which improved this work.
+We also express gratitude for the stimulating discussions at the 2020 Ringberg Virtual Seminar Series.
+EA acknowledges discussions with Mark Krumholz.
 We acknowledge support from the Knut and Alice Wallenberg Foundation, the Swedish Research Council (grant 2014-5791) and the Royal Physiographic Society of Lund.
-We used computational resources at LUNARC hosted at Lund University, on the Swedish National Infrastructure for Computing (SNIC), as well as allocation LU 2019/2-27.
+We used computational resources at LUNARC hosted at Lund University, on the Swedish National Infrastructure for Computing (SNIC 2018/3-649), as well as allocation LU 2019/2-27.